human-conditions/yodrew.github.io-original/_pages/prepare.md

 6. Emergency contact name, email, and phone:
 7. Retreat length:\_\_\_ days
 8. Retreat starting date\_\_\_\_\_\_\_\_\_\_\_\_ +/-\_\_\_ days (for absolute date, put 0)
-alternate date:\_\_\_\_\_\_\_\_\_\_\_\_ +/-\_\_\_ days
+alternative date:\_\_\_\_\_\_\_\_\_\_\_\_ +/-\_\_\_ days
+9. Please briefly describe any dark retreats you have done.
-9. How did you first hear about hygienic darkroom retreating?
+10. How did you first hear about hygienic darkroom retreating?
-10. Why would you like to retreat?
+11. Why would you like to do it?
-11. What will you be doing the week after the retreat?
-(It should be routine and familiar, not unusual, exhausting, or intense)
 12. How does the menu sound to you?
 13. Would you like to maintain silence during your retreat?
+14. What will you be doing the week after the retreat?
+(It should routine and familiar, not unusual, exhausting, or intense)
-14. Quiz:
+15. Quiz:
-    1. What is the hygienic purpose of retreating?
+	a.
+What is the hygienic purpose of retreating?
-    2. What heals you in darkness?
+	b.
+What heals you in darkness?
-    3. What does this imply about what to do with your will and attention?
+	c.
+What does this imply about what to do with your will and attention?
-    4. Where is a good place to put your attention most of the time?
+	d.
+Where is a good place to put your attention most of the time?
-    5. How much does the air you breathe weigh compared to the food you eat, and what does that imply about the importance of continuous fresh air?
+	e.
+How much does the air you breathe weigh compared to the food you eat?
+	f.
+What does this imply about the importance of continuous fresh air?
-    6. How much does a silent location matter for a successful retreat?
+	g.
+How much does a silent location matter for a successful retreat?
-    7. If a retreat becomes overwhelming, what are 4 things you can do to lower its intensity in order to keep retreating?
+	h.
+If a retreat becomes overwhelming, what are 4 things you can do to lower its intensity and keep retreating?
+	i.
+What must you always do when standing up or sitting down or crouching in darkness?
-15. What fears or concerns do you have that might interfere with your retreat, eg, fear of the dark, claustrophobia, superstition, etc?
+16. What fears or concerns do you have that might interfere with your retreat, eg, fear of the dark, claustrophobia, superstition, etc?
 How will you handle them?
 What support might you need?
-16. Assuming I am correct that everyone is psychotic to some degree, how do you feel darkness might significantly affect you, for better or worse?
+17. Assuming I am correct that everyone is psychotic to some degree, how do you feel darkness might significantly affect you, for better or worse?
-17. Is there anything else you would like to add?
+18. Is there anything else you would like to add?

-#### menu {#menu}
+#### menu

-##### summary {#summary}
+##### summary

-- 3L pure water per day
+- pure water, min 3L per day
 - frugivorous menu
     - fruit: whole, raw, ripe, in season, well-washed, ample for eating anytime
     - tender leafy greens: romaine, escarole, young spinach; also celery
     - treats:
-    	- green salad: sweet or savory, properly combined, served at midday or evening, maximum one per day
+        - green salad: sweet or savory, large, properly combined, served at midday or evening
-       	- smoothie, max one per 4 days
-    	- 1/2 avocado or 15 olives in salads, max once every 2 days
+        - 1/2 avocado or 15 olives max once per 2 days
+        - smoothie, max 1 per 4 days
+    - no:
-    - no: ferments (eg, vinegar, saurkraut, kim chee, cheese), onions, garlic, ginger, spices, salt, juice, oil, dried food, nuts or seeds
+    	- ferments: vinegar, saurkraut, kim chee, cheese
+    	- stimulants: onions, garlic, ginger, spices, salt
+    	- extracts: juice, oil, dried food
+    	- complex fatty foods: nuts or seeds

-##### guide  {#guide-}
+##### guide

 Most of the time, just eat plain fruit: